PaddlePaddle/Paddle/doc/demo/sparse_train/sparse_train.rst

 It's recommend that use sparse setting with first hidden layer attach with HIGH dimension sparse input data layer.

-The best supported layer type for sparse training is fc_layer\ProjectedLayer\NCE layer.
+The best supported layer type for sparse training is fc_layer\table_projection\nce_layer.

 Supported Optimisers
 --------------------